For successful completion of the course, MPhil students must submit the following written work for examination:

 2. Paper 2 The Scope of Social Anthropology II: Systems of Power and Knowledge

-Each exam paper counts for 20% of the total marks.
+Each exam paper counts for 20% of the student's overall mark for the course.

-- A thesis of not more than 13,000 words in length, including footnotes, but excluding tables, appendices, and bibliography on a subject approved by the Degree Committee for the Faculty of Human, Social, and Political Science, which shall not fall within the subject of any paper or essay offered by the candidate.
+- A dissertation of not more than 13,000 words in length, including the title page and footnotes, but excluding figures, tables, appendices, and bibliography, on a subject approved by the Degree Committee for the Faculty of Human, Social, and Political Science, which must not fall within the subject of the set essay offered by the candidate.

-The thesis counts for 40% of the total marks.
+The dissertation counts for 40% of the student's overall mark for the course.

 The formal regulations for the MPhil in Social Anthropology can be found in the University’s Statutes and Ordinances.